 2 tablespoons corn starch

-Prepare the corn starch mix: mix corn starch with about 3 tablespoons of water, mix to dissolve.
+Prepare the corn starch mix: mix corn starch with about 3 tablespoons of heavy whipping cream, mix to dissolve.

 In another deep pot, add the cooked rice, the milk, the cream, the sugar, coconut and the 2 teaspoons of vanilla.
 When it boils add the raisins and the corn starch mix.
 Stir slowly and bring to boil.
 Then simmer for 15 minutes.